xpl/useless/README.md

 ### Upcoming features

+- New unit test system based on Promises (will replace the old buggy `Testosterone` thing).

 - Splitting of distinct framework parts to separate projects (finally, _useful_ ones).

 - New AST-based preprocessor / build system (see [ECMASquasher](https://github.com/xpl/ECMASquasher)) which will help deliver the framework and its submodules.